geoportti/geospatial-challenge-camp/source/tabs/partners.rst

     .. grid-item-card:: :fas:`globe` Policy maker

-        Do you have health related information gaps for the improvement of *Decision Making*?
+        Do you have mobility and transporation related information gaps for the improvement of *Decision Making*?
-        Are you willing to find the link between data-driven solutions to public health policy making?
+        Are you willing to find the link between data-driven solutions and sustainable mobility policy making?

     .. grid-item-card:: :fas:`zap` Financial sponsors